 People's care needs had been assessed before receiving a service, which helped to ensure the service was able to meet their needs.
 A care plan had been produced and this contained a variety of information about each individual person and covered their physical, mental, social and emotional needs, plus the care they needed.
 Any care needs due to the person's diversity had also been recorded and staff were aware of people's dietary, cultural and mobility needs.
-Due to the nature of the service each person also set themselves three or four goals they would like to achieve whilst regaining their independence.
+Due to the nature of the service each person also set themselves three or four goals they would like to achieve whilst regaining their independence, for example, making a hot drink for themselves.
 People confirmed the service met their needs and they had been involved in the assessment and planning of their care.